 Columbus Museum of Art’s mission is to create great experiences with great art for everyone.
-Whether we are presenting an exhibition, designing an art-making activity, serving a lunch, or giving directions to a visitor, we are guided by a belief in advocacy, quality, community, integrity, and creativity.
-We believe that art speaks to each and every one of us in different ways.
-Art inspires.
-Art challenges.
-Art thinks.
+Whether we are presenting an exhibition, designing an art-making activity, or giving visitors directions, we are guided by a vision to connect people and art.
+CMA nurtures that connection and removes barriers between our community and our collection.

-Creativity: Means we champion new and different ways of thinking and doing.
-We celebrate the process and results of creativity.
-And we provide opportunities for people to cultivate and discover the value of creativity in their own lives.
+To speak of the culture of city is to describe its way of life.
+CMA is where creativity and the daily life of our community intersect and thrive, as we champion new and different ways of thinking and doing.
+We celebrate the creative process and provide opportunities for people to cultivate and discover the value of creativity in their own lives.

 Thank you to our ongoing sponsors

 Paul-Henri Bourguignon and Erika Bourguignon Fund for Visual Arts, Bette Wallach Fund for Columbus, and Richard G. and Mary Jo Seyler funds of The Columbus Foundation